-One of the biggest challenges we have to overcome is judging ourselves, and holding an opinion that we shouldn’t have certain thoughts or feelings.
+One of the biggest challenges we have to overcome is judging ourselves, and holding the opinion that we shouldn’t have certain thoughts or emotions.

-People experienced in mindfulness and meditation don’t have a magic power that repels anger, frustration, or the like.
-What they do have is increased awareness of what arises, and the ability to notice it all without getting caught up in it.
+People experienced in mindfulness and meditation don’t have a magic power that repels anger, frustration, anxiety, or the like.
+What they do have is increased awareness of what comes into being, and the ability to notice it all without getting caught up in it.

-This prevents them from following their minds down a path culminating in conditioned behavior (decisions, actions, reactions).
+This prevents them from following their minds down a path that culminates in conditioned behavior and habitual actions and reactions.

-Here's something that can help cultivate this ability:
+Here's something that can help strengthen this ability:

 Remove the "I."

-To help overcome the urge to judge ourselves for things that arise, we can shift our perspective: instead of looking at it as “I was frustrated,” look at it as “there is frustration.”
+To help overcome the urge to judge ourselves for things that come into being, we can shift our perspective: instead of looking at it as “I was frustrated,” look at it as “There is frustration.”

 You aren’t angry, you aren’t irritated, you aren’t scared.
-Anger is there, irritation is there, fear is there.
+There is anger, there is irritation, there is fear.

-When you approach it from this neutral standpoint, it’s easier to let everything be as it is, independent of you and your attention.
+But, when you approach these situations from the neutral standpoint of removing the "I," it’s easier to let everything be as it is - independent of you and your attention.

-What arises will cease.
-Your mind tries to convince you that thoughts, emotions, and urges are critical - that they’ll never go away, and in many cases are a matter of “life or death.”
+What comes into being will cease; what arises will pass.
+Your mind tries to convince you otherwise, of course.
+It tells you everything is critical - that it will never go away, and in many cases it's a matter of “life or death.”

 As Shunryu Suzuki said:

 Thoughts are just thoughts.
 Emotions are just emotions.
-They hold no special power over you unless you give it to them.
+They hold no special power over you unless you let them.